babelsociety/website/content/manifest/index.md

 ## Rehabilitation System

-Project Terra does not believe in punishments bordering on torture or death penalty.
+Babel Society does not believe in punishments bordering on torture or death penalty.
 Collaborating also means not leaving behind those who find it difficult to adapt, respecting them as humans and living beings.
 Treating the disturbing people as if they were monsters only increases their hatred towards society.
 After the rehabilitation process, we want these people to be able to be just members of society, correct what led them to commit the crime, give them the opportunity to contribute to the well-being of all and to fulfill themselves.
 After all, no one is perfect and we can all make a mistake.